fbausch/always-open-privately/README.md

 Because of how webextension add-ons work, it is not always possible to prevent Firefox from loading a website.
 However, this add-on will always open a new private window and load the website there.

-When opening the new private window, utm_campaign parameters are stripped from the URL to add a little more privacy.

 ## Usage

 Always Open Privately needs the permission to run in private windows.
 This setting may be set manually in the add-on manager in Firefox.